-The Province of Québec requires that all products sold in the province be labeled in French and that the use of French be given equal prominence with other languages on any packages or containers.
-The Charter of the French Language requires the use of French on product labeling, warranty certificates, product manuals and instructions for use, public signs, and written advertising.
+The Province of Québec requires that all products sold in the province be labeled in French.
+The Charter of the French Language requires the use of French on product labeling, warranty certificates, product manuals, and instructions for use, public signs, and written advertising.
 The Office Québécois de la langue Française (Québec Office of the French Language) website provides guidance on these requirements.
-Note that these rules do not apply for non-retail/consumer goods if these goods are coming from outside the province and will be incorporated into a final assembly of a larger product; will be used in a manufacturing process; will undergo a degree of transformation; will undergo any type of repair; and is not available in the retail market in Québec.
+Note that these rules do not apply for non-retail/consumer goods if these goods are coming from outside the province and will be incorporated into a final assembly of a larger product; will be used in a manufacturing process; will undergo a degree of transformation; will undergo any type of repair; and are not available in the retail market in Québec.

 U.S. exporters of textiles and apparel should check the website of the Competition Bureau for specific labeling requirements.
 Food exporters should check the Canadian Food Inspection Agency’s Guide to Food Labeling and Advertising.

-Innovation, Science, and Economic Development Canada is charged with ensuring that any claims about a product being “environmentally friendly” are accurate and in compliance with relevant legislation.
+Innovation, Science, and Economic Development Canada (ISED) is charged with ensuring that any claims about a product being “environmentally friendly” are accurate and in compliance with relevant legislation.
 In general, environmental claims that are ambiguous, misleading or irrelevant, or that cannot be substantiated should not be used.
 In all cases, environmental claims should indicate whether they are related to the product itself or to the product’s packaging materials.
-The Canadian government has issued a set of guiding principles governing the use of environmental labeling and advertising, which may be obtained by contacting Innovation, Science, and Economic Development Canada.
+The Canadian government issued “Guiding principles for environmental labelling and advertising” with provides guidance governing the use of environmental labeling and advertising, which may be obtained by contacting Innovation, Science, and Economic Development Canada or on their website.

 For additional information about labeling and marking in Canada, please contact Matthew Quigley at firstname.lastname@example.org in the Foreign Commercial Service Office at the U.S. Consulate in Montréal.